 The squadron's mascot, Nigger, was given beers to drink as depicted in the movie.
 However the dog had a habit of urinating on people's legs which made the dog unpopular with many of the squadron's personnel.
 Also the dog was killed when hit by a car but unlike in the movie, the driver did attempt to avoid the dog and the occupants of the car were injured as a result.
-Years later the dog's grave was dug up, bones were found but they were not bones of a dog.
+Any reports of Nigger's grave being opened, and the bones revealed proving NOT to be of a dog, are false.
+The grave was never opened, and is protected to this day.

 This is one of the films that George Lucas used clips from to edit the rough cut of Star Wars: Episode IV - A New Hope (1977) (which utilizes many features of the finale of this film quite closely, notably the briefing, the ground staff waiting for news, the troika formation of the attacking aircraft and so on).
 In Addition, the following exchange from this film is reproduced almost verbatim (with the exception of the characters' names) in "Star Wars": Gibson: "How many guns d'you think there are, Trevor?"
 Trevor: "I'd say there's about 10 guns - some in the field and some in the tower".